KSAH-42/RabbitOM/README.md

 * Handle large streams with a high bitrate like 50 MBits per second
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications
 * Support RTP packet reordering
-* Support RTP - RFC 2435 - frame parsing (MJPEG) and picture reconstruction from packets (new implementation which include memory optimizations)
+* Support RTP - RFC 2435 - MJPEG with picture reconstruction from packets (new implementation which include memory optimizations)
+* Support RTP - RFC 6184 - H264
-* Support RTP - H265 / HEVC
+* Support RTP - RFC 7798 - H265 / HEVC

 ➡️ Breaking changes since the version 2.0.0.0: